Michionlion/rayterm/README.md

   (Installed to `lib/googletest`)

 These libraries are all installed automatically by running `gradle deps`, although installation may take some time as many of them are large.
+This automated installation requires [git lfs](https://git-lfs.github.com/), and will fail without it.
 See `gradle.properties` to change the default expected installation locations, if you wish to use system packages.
-Additionally, the required linking and PATH additions should be made, as defined in the respective documentation, if these are installed manually.
-Notably, the OptiX and MDL `.so` libraries must be linkable.

 The `gcc` toolchain is used to compile `RayTerm`.
-We specifically require `g++-7`, and by default search `/usr/bin/` for it.
+We specifically require `g++-7`, and by default search `/usr/bin/` for it. `nvcc` also requires `gcc-7`, and a link to it must be placed in `lib/cuda/bin`.
+This is taken care of automatically when `gradle compileCu` is run, but may need to be manually changed if the `gcc` installation changes.

 Linting dependencies such as [mdl](https://github.com/markdownlint/markdownlint), [proselint](https://github.com/amperser/proselint/), and [clang-tidy](https://clang.llvm.org/extra/clang-tidy/)